 - Reproduction of sonic detail

 - Good value for price point

 - Quality sound

 10. Genelec M040

 Here’s a quality monitor from Genelec.
 The M040 is ultra-accurate in the lab.
-Besides that they sound amazing and they’re one of the best monitors you can pick in the under-$1000 price range.
+Besides that they sound amazing and they’re one of the best monitors you can pick in the high end price range.
 Out of the box the monitor has detail, death, smoothness, and impact.
 They also perform very well in the lab.
 They provide an excellent sound if you want to listen to music the entire day and they also provide very accurate speakers.
 For the price, getting these high quality monitors would definitely be the best studio monitors of 2017 if you have the budget.

 Genelec has been producing high-quality professional monitors for multiple decades.
 This monitor shows the reason why the company is considered an industry leader.
 The company basically created the concept of a small-powered monitor.
 They were even found on the desk of Steve Jobs’ home office.